Henry Clifford, 10th Baron Clifford: Marriages, children and family problems

 Clifford is known to have married twice.
 Possibly at the end of 1486—and certainly by 1493—he had wed Anne St. John of Bletsoe Castle.
 (Note: Says Dickens, "famed alike for tapestry-making and piety".)
 She was the daughter of Sir John St John and Alice, daughter of Sir Thomas Bradshaigh of Haigh.
-Anne's grandmother was Margaret Beauchamp, the mother of Margaret Beaufort, making Anne half-cousin to King HenryVII.
+Anne's grandmother was Margaret Beauchamp, the mother of Margaret Beaufort, making Anne half-cousin to King Henry VII.
 It is probable that the King and his mother had a hand in arranging Anne's marriage to Clifford.
 Their relationship does not seem to have been peaceful, and this probably exacerbated the King's disfavour of Clifford.
 Clifford's marriage problems were in part due to his conspicuous infidelity, which caused sufficient tension between him and Anne that their separation was suggested.
 Anne's chaplain began negotiating this with the King and Lady Margaret Beaufort, who went as far as to offer Anne and her daughters a position in Margaret's household expressing the wish that Anne "shall come up and attend upon my Lady".
 In the event, the crisis passed and Clifford and Anne stayed together until her death in 1508.
 She was buried in Skipton Church.

 By July 1511, Clifford had married Florence Pudsey, widow of Thomas Talbot.
 She was the daughter of Henry Pudsey of Berforth and Margaret Conyers, daughter of Christopher Conyers of Hornby.
 Clifford and Lady Florence were enjoined to the confraternity of Guisborough Abbey.
 Their marriage, too, was fraught with difficulties, and Florence sued her husband in York consistory court for the restitution of conjugal rights.
 In doing so, suggest the scholars Tim Thornton and Katherine Carlton, "she did not perhaps expect her own conduct to be brought into question".
 Clifford, though, in his turn, accused her of adultery with a member of his household, one Roger Wharton.
 Wharton, under examination in court, confessed that "I will never denye ffor a man may be in bedd with a woman and yett do noo hurte".
 Thornton and Carlton continue, "in one simple statement, Wharton shed light upon the sexual mores of the Clifford household".
 Wharton also accused Clifford of having an extra-marital relationship with one Jane Browne, also of his household.